mechanicles/set_as_primary/README.md

 end
 ```

-You need to include `SetAsPrimary` in your model where you want to handle the primary flag.
+You need to include `SetAsPrimary` module in your model where you want to handle
-Then pass your primary flag with required association keys, i.e., `owner_key` for  class helper method `set_as_primary`.
+the primary flag.
+Then pass your primary flag attribute with required association
+key `owner_key` to  class helper method `set_as_primary`.

-Default primary flag is `primary`, and you can use another too (but make sure that flag should be a boolean column type).
+Default primary flag attribute is `primary`, and you can use another too (but
+make sure that flag should be a boolean column type).

 #### Migration

-If your model does not have the primary flag, then you can add it by running following command in your rails project:
+If your table does not have the primary flag column, then you can add it by running
+following command in your rails project:

 ```ssh
 rails generate set_as_primary your_table_name
 ```

-If you run above command for `email_addresses` table, then it creates migration like this:
+If you run above command for `email_addresses` table, then it creates
+migration like this:

 ```ruby
 class AddPrimaryColumnToEmailAddresses < ActiveRecord::Migration[6.0]